 So the 成语 directly translates as ‘a frog at the bottom of a well’.

-So an example sentence to memorise might be: 我不要总像井底之蛙，所以决定出国，这样可以扩大眼界。- I don’t want to be like a frog at the bottom of a well forever so I’ve decided to go abroad and broaden my horizons.
+So an example sentence to memorise might be: 我不要总像井底之蛙，所以决定出国，这样可以扩大眼界 – I don’t want to be like a frog at the bottom of a well forever so I’ve decided to go abroad and broaden my horizons.
+For the pronunciation of 井底之蛙 you can visit here.
+You can also watch a cartoon of the story here

-Please leave a comment or drop us a line if you find this helpful or have any suggestions and we will produce more Idiot’s Idioms in the near future.
+Please leave a comment if you find this helpful or have any suggestions and we will produce more Idiots Idioms in the near future.